azuredevcollege/aidevcollege/day2/Formrecognizer/Formrecognizer.md

 The [Form Recognizer Read Optical Character Recognition (OCR) Model](https://learn.microsoft.com/en-us/azure/applied-ai-services/form-recognizer/concept-read?view=form-recog-3.0.0) extracts printed and handwritten text from PDF documents and scanned images.
 It detects paragraphs, text lines, words, locations, and languages.
 The read model is the underlying OCR engine for other Form Recognizer prebuilt models like Layout, General Document, Invoice, Receipt, Identity (ID) document, in addition to custom models.

-You will be trying this out using the User Interface - Form Recognizer Studio.
+You will be trying out the Read OCR model using the User Interface - Form Recognizer Studio.

 1. Go to the [Form Recognizer Studio](https://formrecognizer.appliedai.azure.com/studio) and click on _Read_.
 1. In the pop-up window, select your Azure subscription, resource group and Form Recognizer resource.